protonemedia/laravel-blade-on-demand/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/protonemedia/laravel-blade-on-demand.svg?style=flat-square)](https://scrutinizer-ci.com/g/protonemedia/laravel-blade-on-demand)
 [![Total Downloads](https://img.shields.io/packagist/dt/protonemedia/laravel-blade-on-demand.svg?style=flat-square)](https://packagist.org/packages/protonemedia/laravel-blade-on-demand)

 Laravel package to compile Blade templates in memory.
-Requires PHP 7.4 or higher, compatible with Laravel 8 and 9.
+Requires PHP 8.0 or higher, compatible with Laravel 9.

-## Support this package!
+## Sponsor this package!

 ❤️ We proudly support the community by developing Laravel packages and giving them away for free.
 If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
 Keeping track of issues and pull requests takes time, but we're happy to help!